-- A. The Contractor's Member Advisory Committee shall establish, maintain, and provide support to a Complaint and Grievance Committee that is accountable to the Governing Body on issues addressed by the Committee.
-Committee membership must include Participants, caregivers, and others to be identified by BSASP.
-This Committee will review the Contractor's performance in carrying out the Complaint and Grievance procedures and make recommendations for improvements to the procedures. - B. The Contractor shall develop Complaint, Grievance, and Fair Hearing procedures that comply with Appendix G. The Contractor's procedures must be approved by the Department before implementation. - C. The Contractor cannot unilaterally determine that a Participant's dispute or objection regarding a Network Provider or dispute or objection to the coverage, operations, management, or decision of the Contractor, is not a Complaint or a Grievance.
-All disputes or objections regarding a Network Provider or disputes or objections to the coverage, operations, management, or decisions of the Contractor must be treated as either a Complaint or a Grievance.
+A. The Contractor's Member Advisory Committee shall establish, maintain, and provide support to a Complaint and Grievance Committee that is accountable to the Governing Body on issues addressed by the Complaint and Grievance Committee.
+The

+Complaint and Grievance Committee membership must include Participants, caregivers, and others to be identified by BSASP.
+The Complaint and Grievance Committee will review the Contractor's performance in carrying out the Complaint and Grievance procedures and make recommendations for improvements to the procedures.

+- B. The Contractor shall develop Complaint, Grievance, and Fair Hearing procedures that comply with Appendix G. The Contractor's procedures must be approved by the Department before implementation. - C. The Contractor cannot unilaterally determine that a Participant's dispute or objection regarding a Network Provider or dispute or objection to the coverage, operations, management, or decision of the Contractor, is not a Complaint or a Grievance.
+All disputes or objections regarding a Network Provider or disputes or objections to the coverage, operations, management, or decisions of the Contractor must be treated as either a Complaint or a Grievance. - D. The Complaint and Grievance Committee must meet at least once every six (6) months.